 Before you start building your network, be sure to determine the following points of your future plans:

 - What role do you want to play?
 You can be affilate network, merchandise supplier, service provider, affilate team, personal webmaster or combine all these traits.

 - Where do you plan to get traffic from?
-You can receive traffic from your own webmasters or third-party sources.
+You can receive traffic from your registered webmasters, internal arbitrator teams or third-party sources.

 - Where will you process the orders?
 Incoming leads can be either proceses in platform internal call-center interface or transfered to third-party CRM and affilate networks.

 - How many clicks and leads do you plan to have in your network?
 The platform has no restrictions on the number of incoming clicks and leads, but traffic volumes will be useful for estimating the required server capacities.
 For serious loads, it is possible to build distributed systems.

 - Do you need our platform?
 Strangely enough, AlterCPA is not suitable for solving all tasks in the sphere of affilate networks.
 Check out the use cases, check out the FAQ, and watch the demo.
 If you have any questions or doubts, contact us - we will help.

 Step 2.
 Prepare hardware and domains